CIXCultural/Civic_Engine/README.md

 ## Benchmark Results

+Benchmark figures below measure the pure-JS query path (the same path DuckDB-WASM falls back to when unavailable).
+DuckDB-WASM benchmarks have not yet been separately measured — see [issue/TODO].

 Measured on Node 22 (conservative proxy for a mid-range 2019 smartphone browser).
 Dataset: 200,000 rows, 12.2 MB CSV (synthetic census/voter registry scale).